dotnet/dotnet-monitor/documentation/compatibility/8.0/README.md

 ### Deployment: Only 1 TFM for dotnet-monitor

-The `dotnet monitor` now targets a single framework.
+The `dotnet monitor` tool now targets a single framework.
 See [PR 5501](https://github.com/dotnet/dotnet-monitor/pull/5501).
-This has no impact on the dotnet-monitor docker image, but installation through `dotnet tool install` will require the dotnet 8 sdk installed.
+This has no impact on what applications can be monitored nor any impact on the dotnet-monitor docker image but installation through `dotnet tool install` will require the dotnet 8 sdk installed.

 ### Docker: Non-root by default

 In `dotnet monitor` 8, dotnet-monitor runs as a non-root distroless container by default.
-If the application is based on a distroless dotnet 8 aspnet image, no changes are needed.
+If the application is based on a distroless dotnet 8 ASP.NET image, no changes are needed.
 However, if the app is running as root, it may require one of the following mitigations:

+> [!IMPORTANT]
-**Note** Set both runAsUser and runAsGroup.
+> Set both `runAsUser` and `runAsGroup` for each mitigation.

 1. Root application, non-root dotnet-monitor

+> [!NOTE]
-_Note_: In reverse server mode, this appears to work for basic scenarios because it's possible to connect from the app to dotnet-monitor.
+> In reverse server mode, this appears to work for basic scenarios because it's possible to connect from the app to dotnet-monitor.
 However, scenarios such as callstacks and dump copying will not work.

 Elevate dotnet-monitor to match the application.